Helltux/echo42null/HACKER-STYLE-DOCS.md

 The hacker style can be customized by modifying the following files:

 - `assets/css/hacker-style.css`: Contains all the CSS for the hacker style
-- `assets/js/hacker-script.js`: Contains the JavaScript for the cursor and popup functionality
+- `assets/js/hacker-script.js`: Contains the JavaScript for the cursor and popup functionality, including resize and drag features
-- `_includes/hacker-elements.html`: Contains the HTML elements for the cursor and popup container
+- `_includes/hacker-elements.html`: Contains the HTML elements for the cursor and popup container with numbered divs for resizing
 - `_includes/popup.html`: Contains the implementation of the popup include

+### Customizing Popup Behavior

+To customize the popup resize behavior:

+1. **Minimum Dimensions**: In `assets/js/hacker-script.js`, you can modify the minimum width (200px) and height (100px) values in the resize handlers.
+2. **Initial Size**: The default width is set to 500px in the HTML.
+You can change this in `_includes/hacker-elements.html`.
+3. **Background Opacity**: The popup content background opacity (95%) can be adjusted in the CSS file.
+4. **Resize Handles**: The numbered divs (1-9) that act as resize handles can be styled differently by modifying their CSS classes.

 ## Troubleshooting